armum/web-armum/README.md

 Any donation to cover the servers costs is appreciated [Paypal](https://www.paypal.com/paypalme/mencargo/USD)

-Thanks to [Dan Pollock](https://someonewhocares.org/) for the maintenance of the hosts file.
+It would be possible to setup additional DNS servers in specific regions with recurrent donations.

-It would be possible to setup a DNS in a specific region with recurrent donations.
+Special thanks to [Dan Pollock](https://someonewhocares.org/) for the maintenance of the hosts file.